jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 Bear in mind that this does not mean that you need to know how to fix every gameplay element immediately, but you need to make sure that the test can keep running in case something goes wrong.
 If you don’t know the answer to that puzzle on level one, any playtesters stuck on that section will not be able to progress past the beginning of the entire game.
 By the same token, you need to recognise if the game is working in ways other than intended that to a playtester would look completely normal and appropriate.
 If alien blood is meant to be green but is appearing red, or if no blood is showing at all, then you need to recognise that, as your playtesters won’t.

 ![Indiana Jones](/blog/posts/playtesting-bible-a-guide-for-game-developers/indiana-jones.jpg)
-_<span class="text-center block mt-3">The very first level of Indiana Jones and the Infernal Machine, requiring you to pull this square out of the wall.</span>_
+_The very first level of Indiana Jones and the Infernal Machine, requiring you to pull this square out of the wall._

 Although it sounds obvious, it is important to have reliable playtesters who actually turn up to playtests.
 If you have an hour slot booked for a player who doesn’t show up, waiting around wastes everybody’s time.
 It is just as important that your playtesters let you know if they can’t attend for some reason.
 Try to get the playtest to start as punctually as possible, because you may have other tests scheduled for the rest of the day and you don’t want them to run into each other.